-For the use of the programme ERDF, Norwegian, and Swiss funding, the Partner State will bear liability as follows:
+For the use of the programme ERDF, NDICI and IPA funds (jointly referred to as 'the Interreg funds'), Norwegian and Swiss funds, the Partner State will bear liability as follows:

-- For project-related expenditure granted to project partners located on its territory, liability will be born individually by each Partner State; - In case of a systemic irregularity or financial correction (decided by the programme authorities or the Commission), the EU Member State will bear the financial consequences in proportion to the relevant irregularity detected on the respective Member State territory.
-Where the systemic irregularity or financial correction cannot be linked to a specific EU Member State territory, the Member State shall be responsible in proportion to the ERDF contribution paid to the respective national project partners involved in the programme; - For the technical assistance expenditure (calculated as a flat rate in accordance with Article 27 of Regulation (EU) 2021/1059 on ETC), the above liability principles applicable for project-related expenditure and systemic irregularities / financial corrections may also be applied to TA corrections as they are the direct consequence of project expenditure related corrections.
+- For project-related expenditure granted to project partners located on its territory, liability will be born individually by each Partner State; - In case of a systemic irregularity or financial correction (decided by the programme authorities or the Commission), the Partner States will bear the financial consequences in proportion to the relevant irregularity detected on the respective Partner State territory.
+Where the systemic irregularity or financial correction cannot be linked to a specific Partner State territory, the Partner State shall be responsible in proportion to the Interreg funds' contribution paid to the respective national project partners involved in the programme; - For the technical assistance expenditure (calculated as a flat rate in accordance with Article 27 of Regulation (EU) 2021/1059 on ETC), the above liability principles applicable for projectrelated expenditure and systemic irregularities / financial corrections may also be applied to TA corrections as they are the direct consequence of project expenditure related corrections.

-If the managing authority/joint secretariat, the accounting body, any EU Member State or Norway becomes aware of irregularities, it shall without any delay inform the liable EU Member State or Norway and the managing authority/joint secretariat.
-The latter will ensure the transmission of information to the liable EU-Member State or Norway (if it has not already been informed directly), the accounting body and audit authority or group of auditors, where relevant.
+If the managing authority/joint secretariat, the accounting body or any Partner State becomes aware of irregularities, it shall without any delay inform the liable Partner State(s) and the managing authority/joint secretariat.
+The latter will ensure the transmission of information to the liable Partner States (if it has not already been informed directly), the accounting body and audit authority or group of auditors, where relevant.

 In compliance with Annex XII referred to in Article 69 of Regulation (EU) 2021/1060 (CPR), each EU Member State is responsible for reporting irregularities committed by beneficiaries located on its territory to the Commission and at the same time to the managing authority.
 Each EU Member State shall keep the Commission as well as the managing authority informed of any progress of related administrative and legal proceedings.
 The managing authority will ensure the transmission of information to the accounting body and audit authority.
+Based on the financing agreements signed with them, the non-EU countries financed by Interreg funds are also responsible for reporting irregularities committed by beneficiaries located on their territories to the Commission and to the managing authority.